jeany55/MyAccountant/README.md

 ### Want a new feature?

 Have an idea for a new feature?
-[Create an issue](https://github.com/jeany55/MyAccountant/issues/new) describing what you would like to se!
+[Create an issue](https://github.com/jeany55/MyAccountant/issues/new) describing what you would like to see!

 Or, if you're feeling brave you can make the change yourself and submit a pull request!
 Increasing versions in the toc is not necessary, it's done automatically as part of the release Github Action.